 Redefining Slow Fashion with First Nations Art : Holly Sanders New Work

-Holly Sanders has been one of the most successful artists in the Nerida Hansen Fabrics offering, and I am thrilled to bring this new collection "Shaping Country" to our audience.
+Holly Sanders has been one of the most successful artists in the Nerida Hansen Fabrics offering, and I could not let Naidoc Week pass without highlighting this beautiful work.

 Holly is a contemporary artist, teacher and proud Bundjalung woman from the North Coast of New South Wales.
 She currently lives and works on Yuin Country on the South Coast of New South Wales.
 Through her art she aims to share her stories, culture and country in a contemporary way.

-The new "Shaping Country Collection" will redefine how we are using our First Nations Artwork.
 Hollys work in the past has produced hundreds of beautiful garments with their bright hues and strong pink palettes.
-This collection however, lends itself to a much more glamorous aesthetic with strong deep greens and olives.
-The warmer pinks are much more tonal than before, and will add depth and warmth to our winter wardrobes.
+The "Shaping Country" collection had a couple of hidden gems that I have not revealed before, which lends itself to a much more glamorous aesthetic with strong deep greens and olives.
+The warmer pinks are much more tonal than before, and will add depth and warmth to our indigenous-inspired wardrobes.

 First nations art holds a special place in my heart.
 The recent and unfolding environmental and social challenges we are facing as Australians need action, and the deep wounds of industry and politics in this nation need healing.
 We are so privileged as Australians to have our First Nations peoples who's connection to land, country and sky hold the key to the health of our nations heart.
 It is just so unfortunate that too many of us are not listening.